Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Time-reversal-symmetric non-Hermitian spectra and the toric code ground states

 summing over all sites and plaquettes.

 Measuring a plaquette or star operator yields $\pm1$ and does not affect the model, since $[H_\text{tc},A_s]=[H_\text{tc},B_p]=0$.
 Thus $A_s$ and $B_p$ form a basis for error detection making them so-called stabilizers~\cite{Kitaev2003,Shor1995}.
 A state for which all of these stabilizers are measured to be $+1$ minimizes the energy of $H_\text{tc}$ making it a ground state of the system.
 The ground state is not unique, which can be seen by considering the following.
 If the physical qubits are measured in the $\sigma^x$ basis, the configuration with only spin-up states achieves $A_s=+1$.
 So does any configuration that can be obtained from flipping spins along closed loops.
 Projecting these configurations onto the subspace with $B_p=+1$ results in the ground-state mani\-fold of the toric code.
 Any contractible loop of flipped spins can be removed by applying plaquette operators, which leave the ground-state manifold unaffected while flipping all the physical qubits around a plaquette.
-Therefore the highly degenerate set of ground-state configurations is classified by four topologically distinct realizations of flipped spins along \emph{non-contractible} loops on the toroidal surface, see the top row in Fig.~\hyperref[fig:sketches]{2(b)}.
+Therefore the highly degenerate set of ground-state configurations is classified by four topologically distinct realizations of flipped spins along \emph{non-contractible} loops on the toroidal surface, see Fig.~\hyperref[fig:toric_code]{5(b)}.
 As such, they encode a logical two-qubit system that is protected by the topology of the non-contractible loops.
 The presence or absence of each possible non-contractible loop of flipped spins defines a single logical qubit.
-In the following we develop an analogy between topologically stable Fermi cuts in the spectra of non-Hermitian models and the non-contractible loops of the toric code ground states.

-\emph{Snapping Fermi arcs.}---In a preparatory first step, we identify the non-contractible loops in the toric code with Fermi \emph{arcs}, which are closed across the Brillouin zone boundary, instead of identifying them with Fermi cuts.
-This approach illustrates that while one can find classical analogs of the toric-code ground states utilizing Fermi arcs, they lack the desired topological protection.
-To illustrate this absence of protection, let us consider the Bloch Hamiltonian

-which realizes a non-contractible Fermi arc along the $k_y$-direction of the Brillouin zone for $\delta=0$.
-Turning on $\delta \in \mathbb{R}$ does not continuously deform the Fermi arc, but abruptly snaps it.
-This is a consequence of the Fermi arc being a spectral observable only.
-The Riemann surface structure of the energies remains separated into distinct sheets even in the presence of a Fermi arc, compare also Fig.~\hyperref[fig:1]{1(b)}.
-Such a band touching is not topologically protected, and therefore already destabilized by small perturbations.

-\emph{Topologically protected Fermi cuts.}---To construct a perturbatively stable analog of the non-contractible loops of the toric code ground states within non-Hermitian spectra, we utilize the topological protection of Fermi cuts.